 Welcome to Avon Valley

-The lush, green Avon Valley – with its atmospheric homesteads featuring big verandahs, rickety wooden wagons and moss-covered rocks – was 'discovered' by European settlers in early 1830 after food shortages forced Governor Stirling to dispatch Ensign Dale to search the Darling Range for arable land.
-What he found was the upper reaches of the Swan River, but he presumed it was a separate river – which is why its name changes from the Swan to the Avon in Walyunga National Park.
-The valley was very soon settled, just a year after Perth was founded, homesteads began to appear in the newly named Avon Valley.
-Many historic stone buildings still stand proudly in the towns and countryside here: it's an atmospheric place, with Ballardong culture still esteemed and celebrated.
+The meandering – and before summer takes hold, lush and green – Avon Valley is Ballardong country.
+European settlers moved into the area in early 1830 after food shortages forced Governor Stirling to dispatch Ensign Dale to search the Darling Range for arable land.
+What he found was the upper reaches of the Swan River, which he presumed was a separate waterway (which is why the river's name changes from the Swan to the Avon in Walyunga National Park).
+And so, just a year after Perth was founded, homesteads began to appear in the newly named Avon Valley.
+Many historic stone buildings still stand in the towns and countryside here: it's an atmospheric place, with Ballardong culture still esteemed and celebrated.